mmlab-aueb/second/experiments/README.md

 ## Scenario 2: Human readable DIDs
 ### Description
+In this scenario a Producer uses certificateless public key cryptography to generate human readable DIDs, used for protecting content items.
+The DID document that corresponds to the Producer's DID is not included in the content item, instead it is retrieved using legacy NDN operations.
+This scenario demonstrates that due to the caching properties of NDN, DID documents are retrieved fast.
+The scenario includes two Consumers, which both request the same item and then request the DID document required for validating the retrieved item.
+It is shown that the second Consumer retrieves the DID document much faster.

 ### Preparation
 This scenario depends on [charm crypto](https://github.com/JHUISI/charm).
 Install it dependencies using the following commands.